splunk/observability-workshop/content/en/splunk-4-rookies/imt/detectors/_index.md

 ---
 title: Working with Detectors
-linkTitle: 4.
+linkTitle: 2.
 Detectors
-weight: 4
+weight: 3
 ---

 {{% button icon="clock" %}}10 minutes{{% /button %}}

+- Introduction
-* Create a Detector from one of your charts
+- Create a Detector from one of your charts
-* Setting Alert conditions
+- Setting Alert conditions
-* Running a pre-flight check
+- Running a pre-flight check
-* Working with muting rules
+- Working with muting rules

 ---